Former UW, Seahawks wide receiver Jermaine Kearse joins Husky football staff as program assistant

 The former UW and Seahawks wide receiver — who made an impact on Montlake from 2008 to 2011 — has joined the Huskies’ staff as a program assistant, the Huskies announced Tuesday.
 A UW spokesperson said Kearse will have a role in a variety of behind-the-scenes areas.

-In four standout seasons at Husky Stadium, the Lakes High School product piled up 180 catches, 2,871 receiving yards and 30 total touchdowns.
+In four standout seasons with the Huskies, the Lakes High School product piled up 180 catches, 2,871 receiving yards and 30 total touchdowns.
+At the time of his departure, Kearse was the second-leading receiver in program history — behind only Reggie Williams, another Lakes alum.

 After going undrafted in 2012, he signed with the Seahawks and compiled 153 catches, 2,109 receiving yards and 11 touchdowns in five seasons — helping his home state team to a Super Bowl title in 2013-14.
 He played his final two NFL seasons with the New York Jets.

 A Lakewood native, Kearse announced his retirement from the NFL on Sept.
 29. On Instagram, he stated that “I’m leaving the game feeling extremely grateful and content with what I was able to accomplish out there on the field not only for myself, but my family as well.
 Going through some extreme highs and some extreme lows has taught me a lot about myself and by the grace of God he was able to pull me through the rough times and in the end all those experiences were all worth it.”